saoirse-defi/milestone2-vanilla/README.md

 #### User Input Choices

 Due to the nature of Javascript's event listening system, a choice between 2 player input methods had to be made.
-Either between the traditional WASD directional input and using the mouse click to move to position.
-After testing both methods, 'point and click' was chosen due to increased accuracy.
+I had to decide between either the traditional WASD directional input or using the mouse click to move to position.
+After testing both methods, 'point and click' was chosen due to increased accuracy and ease of use.

 #### Fonts

 ##### Hero Title Font

+Orbitron

 ##### Secondary Font

+Dot Gothic 16

-#### icons
+#### Icons

 #### Colours